-The Fabric Arts Studio has six looms, several sewing machines, a knitting machine, one group rehearsal room, each with an upright or baby grand piano.
+The Fabric Arts Studio has six looms, several sewing machines, a practice rooms and one group rehearsal room, each with an upright or baby grand piano.

-The Music Suite has three individual and more. practice rooms and
+The Music Suite knitting machine, has three individual and more.

 FLOOR 2 Dean's Office